 - Wait until initial data collection completes.

-- Open Azure AD portal and remove the Global administrator role from the account.
+- Open Azure AD portal and remove the privileged role from the account.

 - Assign a less-privileged role to this account.

 Review the following for additional information: Assigning 'Security Administrator' or 'Security Reader' Role